ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    ProductManifold<std::unique_ptr<QuaternionManifold>, EuclideanManifold<3>> se3
         {std::make_unique<QuaternionManifold>(), EuclideanManifold<3>{}};

-In C++17, the template parameters can be left out as they are automatically deduced making the initialization much simpler:
+The template parameters can also be left out as they are deduced automatically making the initialization much simpler:

 .. code-block:: c++